Image Description Elements

 - home=”path”:

-A comma separated list of UNIX groups.
+A comma-separated list of UNIX groups.
 The first element of the list is used as the user’s primary group.
 The remaining elements are appended to the user’s supplementary groups.
-When no groups are assigned then the system’s default primary group will be used.
+When no groups are assigned, then the system’s default primary group will be used.
+If a group should be of a specific group ID, it can be appended to the name, separated by a colon.

 - id=”number”: